libdebug/libdebug/docs/source/syscall_hooking.rst

 Hook on Hijack
 ^^^^^^^^^^^^^^
-When mixing syscall hooking and hijacking can become messy.
+Mixing syscall hooking and hijacking can become messy.
 Because of this, libdebug provides users with the choice of whether to execute the callback function for a syscall that was triggered *by* a hijack.

 This behavior is enabled by the parameter `hook_hijack`, available when instantiating a hijack.
 By default, the parameter is set to True, making the "hook on hijack" a predefined behavior.